 by Anil Prasad

-Without question, Allan Holdsworth is one of the most unique, engaging, and adventurous musicians to ever pick up an electric guitar.
+Unquestionably, Allan Holdsworth is one of the most unique, engaging and adventurous musicians to ever pick up an electric guitar.
 The accolades and acclaim that have come his way across his four-decade career are unparalleled.
 But he’ll have none of it.
 He’s on an eternal quest to hone his chops, and compositional and improvisational prowess.
 Holdsworth feels there’s always room to grow, and while he appreciates the praise, he compartmentalizes it to immunize himself against coasting on his laurels.

-Holdsworth’s sound is an impossible to replicate combination of complex intervallic progressions, astonishingly fluid legato lines, and intricately architected chord shapes.
-He’s put them to use across more than a dozen superb solo albums of singular jazz-fusion, as well as in superstar rock, jazz, and pop contexts including Tony Williams’ Lifetime, Soft Machine, U.K., Gong, Bruford, the Jean-Luc Ponty Group, and Level 42.
+Holdsworth’s sound is an impossible-to-replicate combination of complex intervallic progressions, astonishingly fluid legato lines, and intricately-architected chord shapes.
+He’s put them to use across more than a dozen solo albums of singular jazz-fusion, as well as in superstar rock, jazz and pop contexts including The Tony Williams Lifetime, Soft Machine, U.K., Gong, Bruford, the Jean-Luc Ponty Group, and Level 42.

-His latest release is Live at Yoshi’s, a DVD recorded as part of an ongoing tribute to Tony Williams project with keyboardist Alan Pasqua.
+His latest release is Live at Yoshi’s, a DVD recorded as part of a Tony Williams tribute project with keyboardist Alan Pasqua.
 The group also features bassist Jimmy Haslip and drummer Chad Wackerman.
 It’s the first major Holdsworth-related output to emerge since the 2002 live CD All Night Wrong.
-An excellent career overview compilation titled Against the Clock also came out in 2005.
+A career overview compilation titled Against the Clock also came out in 2005.
 However, until recently, Holdsworth performances and new recordings have been few and far between this decade.

-Over afternoon pints in an Oakland, California café during a week-long stint at the legendary Yoshi’s jazz club, Holdsworth discussed the reasons for his long absence from the scene, his recent return to the stage, and his upcoming activities.
-In addition, he indulged Innerviews by reflecting on several of his previous famed associations.
+Over afternoon pints in an Oakland, California pub during a week-long stint at the legendary Yoshi’s jazz club, Holdsworth discussed the reasons for his long absence from the scene, his recent return to the stage, and his upcoming activities.
+In addition, he indulged Innerviews by reflecting on several of his previous key associations.

 You’ve recently been more active in terms of touring and working on new material than you’ve been in years.
 Why did you pause your career and what’s behind the resurgence of activity?